johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

 # Dropped Messages with Batch Processing

 Many kafka applications will buffer a number of messages, and then process them together in a batch.
 For example, consider this simple app that will write messages into a database.
-The threads that are reading data from kafka will simply add to a buffer:
+The threads that are reading data from kafka will simply add them to a buffer:

     while(itr.hasNext) {
       val msg = itr.next()